benchristel/benchristel.github.io/_posts/2018-08-23-the-bowling-kata-in-verse.md

 })
 ```

+Verse parses the code and runs the tests every time I
+type a character in the editor, so as soon as I'm done
+typing the code above I can see that the test is failing
-The failure is: `ReferenceError: run is not defined`
+with `ReferenceError: run is not defined`.

+### Green

-We can make it pass by defining an empty `run` routine.
+We can make the test pass by defining a `run` routine.

-The name `run` is not arbitrary, by the way.
-By convention,
-the routine called `run` is the entry point to a Verse
-program, analogous to `main` in C or Java.
+Verse makes a strong distinction between *routines*, which
+may interact with the outside world via *effects*, and
+*functions*, which may only interact with other program
+components through their parameters and return values.
+Verse implements routines using JavaScript [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).

+We want to create a routine here because we'll soon need to
+interact with the keyboard and screen, and we can't do that
+from a function.
+The asterisk in `*run` makes it a routine.

 ```javascript
 define({